DH-Center-Tuebingen/simpleTree/README.md

 * `toggleNodeVisibility(node)`: Toggles the visibility of the `node` by invoking either showNode(node) or hideNode(node)

+## Events

+The simpleTree element fires the following events:

+* `simpleTree:change` is fired when the node selection changes based on user input.
+The currently selected node is passed along with the event.
+Note this event is also fired when the node selection is cleared (e.g. by `clearSelection()`); the selected node is then `undefined`.

 ## License

 simpleTree is licensed under the [MIT License](LICENSE).